José López Portillo y Rojas

 José López Portillo y Rojas (May 26, 1850 – May 22, 1923), born in Guadalajara, Jalisco, was a Mexican lawyer, politician and man of letters.
 He served as Governor of Jalisco in 1911 and as Secretary of Foreign Affairs in 1914 for coup leader and brief Mexican President Victoriano Huerta, during the United States occupation of Veracruz.
 He served as Director of the Mexican Academy of Language from 1916 to 1923.

+Rojas was an advocate of animal welfare and was vice-president of the Mexican Humane Association.
+He was well known for his opposition to bull fighting.

 His grandson José López Portillo y Pacheco, was the president of Mexico from 1976 to 1982.